This is why everyday racial profiling is so dangerous

 Racial profiling impacts white people, too

-As a white woman, Godsil said she can't empathize what it's like to live under a cloud of suspicion: "That's something that those of us who are white never have to think about," she said.
+Godsil urges white people to think about what it must be like to live under a cloud of suspicion.
+"That's something that those of us who are white never have to think about," she said.

-But as director of research for the Perception Institute, Godsil said racial profiling has a broad ripple effect on everyone.
+As director of research for the Perception Institute, Godsil said racial profiling has a broad ripple effect on everyone.

 "Even if it happens to someone that doesn't look like you, it's a harm to the community," she said.

-Note: CORRECTION: This story has been updated to correct the gender makeup of the group of friends detained in the Airbnb incident.